intentframe/intentframe/docs/faq.md

 **1. Architectural choices most DIY implementations get wrong by default.**

-Two examples from the IF code I just read that almost no DIY semantic validator implements without first reading the deep-dive doc:
+Two examples from the IntentFrame code that almost no DIY semantic validator implements without first reading the deep-dive doc:

 - **Factual/decision separation.** IF splits semantic review into AE (policy-blind risk report) and Guardian (policy-aware decision).
 Almost every DIY "AI validator" I've ever seen is one prompt: *"action X, reason Y, policy Z — is this safe?"*.
 That collapse is the "bad version of LLM guarding LLM" — same blind spots, same biases, no double-entry.
 A capable dev *can* implement the split.
 Almost none do on first principles; they only do it after they've read about the asymmetric-evidence argument and decided it's worth the extra LLM call.